yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 <p align="center"> <img src="../figures/ploting_example.png" width="400"> </p>

-### Image classification
+##  3. <a name='Imageclassification'></a>Image classification

-#### The data
+###  3.1. <a name='Thedata'></a>The data

-The first and easiest step is to begin with a simple image classification task, by predicting the classes of the largest objecet in the image, so we need to start by creating the labels of the images in the dataset using the areas of each bounding box, for this we can use a simple lambda function, and call it in the appropriate function that returns the largest box, and then call the function in a dictionnary comprehension to associate with each image / image ID the largest box, and each box is a tuple with its four coordinates and the associated class (or its category id to be precise).
+The first and easiest step is to start with a simple image classification task, by predicting the classes of the largest object in the image, so we need to start by creating the labels of the images in the dataset using the areas of each bounding box, for this we can use a simple lambda function, and call it in the appropriate function that returns the largest box, and then call the function in a dictionary comprehension to associate with each image / image ID the largest box, and each box is a tuple with its four coordinates and the associated class (or its category id to be precise).

 ```python
 sorted(b, key=lambda x: np.product(x[0][-2:]-x[0][:2]), reverse=True)